vZoriteYspX/Reload/GameplayFAQs.md

 It is also worth noting that DX-Bang-Bang requires a valid target when used.
 Homing and Hit, when used, will attack everyone except its user.\

 __What are three-charge moves?__\
-Three-charge moves are a type of offensive move that requires three charges to perform.\
+Three-charge moves are a type of offensive move that requires three charges to perform.

 Currently, there is only one three-charge move in this iteration of the game which is "A-Bomb".\
-It is also worth noting that when used, "A-Bomb" will attack everyone except its user.\
+It is also worth noting that when used, "A-Bomb" will attack everyone except its user.

-__What are four-charge moves__\
+__What are four-charge moves?__\
-Four-charge moves are a type of offensive move that requires four charges to perform.\
+Four-charge moves are a type of offensive move that requires four charges to perform.

-The list of four-charge moves are as follows:\
+The list of four-charge moves are as follows:
 - Hit-Homing
 - Nuke

-It is also worth nothing that both moves will attack everyone except its user.\
+It is also worth nothing that both moves will attack everyone except its user.

 __Isn't A-Bomb a specific type of nuke?
 Why are they different in the game?__\